 It’s nourishing.
 Kale has plenty of potential health benefits, thanks to the vitamin C and antioxidants in contains.
 One cup of kale contains more vitamin C than a whole orange!

-- Kale may help lower cholesterol.
-One study found that drinking kale juice daily for 12 weeks increased “good” cholesterol in participants by 27% while also lowering “bad” cholesterol by 10%. (source)
+It may help to lower cholesterol.
+One study found that drinking kale juice daily for 12 weeks increased “good” cholesterol in participants by 27% while also lowering “bad” cholesterol by 10%.

 How to Make the Best Kale Smoothie

 No matter the type of kale you use, you’ll want to start by removing the tough stem from the center of the kale leaves.
 These will be difficult to blend if you don’t have a high-speed blender, since they are so fibrous.

 You can save the kale stems to add to a juice recipe, if you have a juicer, or add them to a stir fry recipe later!

 Add the kale leaves, orange juice, frozen mango, banana, avocado, and water to your blender pitcher.
 Secure the lid and blend for at least 60 seconds, or until the ingredients are totally smooth and pulverized.

 There should be no visible kale leaves to get stuck in your straw as you sip.

 Taste the smoothie, and make any adjustments as needed.
 You can add a small piece of fresh ginger, if you’d like to hide the kale flavor even more, or add in a handful of ice cubes and blend again, until the smoothie reaches your desired consistency.
 (Just keep in mind that ice will dilute the overall flavor, too.)
 You can also add a squeeze of honey, if you need to boost the sweetness even more.